Pediatric Critical Care Medicine Fellowship

 An elective at Denver Health Pediatric Intensive Care Unit, affiliated with the University of Colorado, which offers the opportunity to practice in a smaller community-based PICU under the supervision of board-certified PICU faculty.

 Numerous funded academic and research opportunities are available to critical care fellows.
 This includes but is not limited to basic science and translational research in pulmonary vascular disease, developmental lung biology, oxygen radical-induced injury, biomechanical engineering, and neuro-trauma.
-Clinical research is supported through an active and growing critical care research program, and outcomes-based research and quality improvement projects are also available to interested fellows.
+Clinical research is supported through an active and growing critical care research program, and outcomes-based research, medical education research and quality improvement projects are also available to interested fellows.

 The research portion of the Pediatric Critical Care Medicine Fellowship occurs all three years, with 2 months in the first year and 7 – 8 months the second and third years.
 During this time, fellows will be expected to engage in scholarly projects that require critical thinking and to acquire the knowledge and skills for advancing the field of critical care.
 The scholarly activity will be performed under the guidance of a research mentor and team, who will be identified during the first year of fellowship.
 Fellows will be expected to disseminate their findings at national scientific meetings and within peer-reviewed journals.